 The coronavirus with its financial impacts will make Christmas look a little less “glitzy” and a lot more basic.
 Add to that the public health mandates, opportunities to share Christmas cheer will be less frequent if not at all.

 For believers Advent marks a different kind of waiting.
 While it is a time of celebrating Christ’s first arrival, it is also a time “to reset Jesus Christ as the center of our lives and at the center of our church.”

 In the Renovare podcast, “Waiting in the Darkness: Why we Need Advent this Year, this time is also described as “making room” in our lives for Jesus.

 Waiting for Christ

-For believers Advent marks something definitively different—it is a time of waiting.
-Advent is a time when we not only wait to celebrate and commemorate the birth of Jesus Christ but we should also be joyfully anticipating Christ’s “imminent” return for His Church (2 Tim.
+Advent is a time when we not only wait to celebrate and commemorate the birth of Jesus Christ but we also joyfully anticipate Christ’s “imminent” return for His Church (2 Tim.
 4:8).